 “The convention also guarantees the right of visitation between parents and children, and attempts to prevent causing further child abduction, taking into consideration the feelings of a parent who is not living with the children.”

 One is tempted to note the complete absence from this formulation of consideration of the horrific impact on the child of being abducted, having the parent on whom his deepest identity formation and psychological reliance and trust has depended on until the point of the crime committed.
 Further down, Tamamura reiterates that to refuse to return a child to his parent can be justified on the basis that to do so would be “against the basic principles regarding human rights or the guarantee of fundamental freedoms.“ This would by Japanese standards be considered a defense of children, and even a liberal-minded one at that.
 The full text of the article can be found here:

-Without doubt, there are many adequate minds and well-informed persons situated in various posts in Japan who could easily counteract the heavily compromised, interested, nationalistic hubris, and myth-making of this sort of official if they were given the opportunity to join the institutions of power, reform them, and begin to try to enunciate theory and praxis from a position that is not supremacist, racist, sexist dogma; but the habits of Japanese institutions seem bent very heavily in this direction for now, and trends visible to us here are not promising.
+Without doubt, there are many adequate minds and well-informed persons situated in various posts in Japan who could easily counteract the heavily compromised, interested, nationalistic hubris and myth-making of this sort of official if they were given the opportunity to join the institutions of power, reform them, and begin to try to enunciate theory and practice from a position that is not supremacist, racist, sexist dogma; but the habits of Japanese institutions are bent very heavily in this direction for now, and trends visible to us here are entirely not promising.

 Here is a more recent story:

 Through the Magic of Willpower, Japan’s Highly Contaminated Nuclear Wastewater in the Sea and Groundwater Will Stay in Port!
 Says U. of Tokyo!
 Sighs of Relief Heard.